src-d/go-billy-gluster/README.md

 * `Stat`
 * `Rename`
 * `Remove`
+* `MkdirAll`

 For more information head to the [documentation](https://godoc.org/gopkg.in/src-d/go-billy-gluster.v0)

 # Installation

-This library uses [gogfapi](https://github.com/gluster/gogfapi) that need libgfapi library to run.
-This library is contained in the development client packages of gluster.
+This package requires native `libgfapi` library that is contained in the development client packages of gluster.

 * Arch / Manjaro: